lzhoang2801/OpCore-Simplify/README.md

 > [!NOTE]
 > While OpCore Simplify significantly reduces setup time, the Hackintosh journey still requires:
 > - Understanding basic concepts from the [Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/)
-> - Testing and troubleshooting during the installation process
+> - Testing and troubleshooting during the installation process, especially if AI is being used for hackintoshing.
 > - Patience and persistence in resolving any issues that arise
 >
 > Our tool doesn't eliminate these steps, but it ensures you start with a solid foundation.